hiker/PSyclone/doc/getting_going.rst

     usage: generator.py [-h] [-oalg OALG] [-opsy OPSY]  [-api API] filename generator.py: error: too few arguments

+As indicated above, the generator.py script takes the name of the (Fortran) source file containing the algorithm specification.
+It parses this, finds the necessary kernel source files and produces two Fortran files.
+The first contains the PSy, middle layer and the second a re-write of the algorithm code to use that layer.
+These files are named according to the user-supplied arguments (options -oalg and -opsy).
+If those arguments are not supplied then the script writes the generated/re-written Fortran to the terminal.

 Examples are provided in the examples directory.
 There are 3 subdirectories (dynamo, gocean and gunghoproto) corresponding to different API's that are supported by PSyclone.
 In this case we are going to use